surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* The "Product Availability" option in the Document SSO metabox is now disabled automatically if a known e-commerce plugin is detected.
-	* Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options (the values are no longer used by Google).
+	* Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options (no longer used by Google).
 * *Bugfixes*
 	* None.
 * *Developer Notes*